CxRW-Tools/CxOne_Get_Scan_Workflow/README.md

 ## Summary

-CxOne Scan Workflow Exporter is a Python tool designed to retrieve the workflow log from a specific scan in Checkmarx One and save it as a CSV file.
+This tool designed to retrieve the workflow log from a specific scan in Checkmarx One and save it as a CSV file.
 This utility simplifies the process of extracting detailed workflow information, allowing for easy analysis and record-keeping of scan activities.

 ## Syntax and Arguments